Our Cacao Beans

 The wet beans are moved to a centralised Fermentation facility, where once fermented and sun dried,

 are put in 60kg sacks and moved to the port for export.
-We work with Keith at SPS Biota (NZ), who is talking and working with Farmers regularly to keep consistency a priority, as the world discovers
+We work with Keith from Rautini NZ, who is talking and working with Growers regularly to keep consistency a priority, as the world discovers

 the amazing caramel, toffee flavours of these beans.